How to Make YouTube Thumbnails With AI (5 Concepts Fast)

 With a concept in hand, execution is a series of instructions, not creative decisions:

-• Apply the exact text overlay and color palette from your concept
+- Apply the exact text overlay and color palette from your concept.
+Most thumbnails want 0-4 words, not a sentence.

 Total time from brief to uploaded thumbnail: 10-15 minutes for most creators once the workflow is established.